csetiawan88/regextutorial/Develop/gist-template.md

 This allows the regex to handle both types of HTML tag structures and capture the relevant parts as needed.

 ### Character Classes

+Character classes in regular expressions (regex) are used to define a set or group of characters that can match a single character at a specific position in the text being searched or manipulated.
+They are enclosed in square brackets `[...]` and allow you to specify a list of characters, character ranges, or predefined character sets that the regular expression engine will match against.

+In the regular expression `/^<([a-z]+)([^<]+)*(?:>(.*)<\/\1>|\s+\/>)$/`, character classes are used to specify which characters are allowed in certain parts of an HTML tag.
+Let's break down how character classes are used in this regex:

+1. `[a-z]+`: This character class matches one or more lowercase letters (a through z).
+It is used to match the tag name, ensuring that it consists of only lowercase letters.

+2. `[^<]+`: This character class matches one or more characters that are not `<`.
+It is used to match any attributes or text content within the opening tag.
+Essentially, it allows for any characters except `<` to be present.

+3. `\1`: This is not a character class but a backreference.
+It references the tag name captured in the opening tag.
+In the closing tag portion of the regex `(?:>(.*)<\/\1>)`, `\1` ensures that the closing tag matches the same tag name as the opening tag.

+Here's a brief summary of how these character classes are used within the regex:

+- `[a-z]+`: Matches the lowercase tag name (e.g., "div" in `<div>`).

+- `[^<]+`: Matches attributes and text content within the opening tag.

+- `\1`: Ensures that the closing tag matches the same tag name as the opening tag.

+The regex provided is primarily designed to match and validate HTML tags in a specific format, ensuring that they are properly structured with lowercase tag names and optional attributes or text content.

 ### Flags